 Damaged wood along the grain is another sign you have a termite infestation.
 You will find the wood has been hollowed out and see signs of dried mud or soil inside the hollowed wood.
 If you find small pieces of soil around plaster and drywall, or you notice sunken or rippled wall coverings, this might be an area where termites are living.

 Outward signs indicating a termite infestation are not always evident.
-Termites prefer the dark, and are very stealthy, so they can go unnoticed for years feeding under your floor boards, behind walls, behind insulation, under your foundation, etc. Even if there are areas in the structure where the wood is exposed, you may not notice termite activity.
-In fact termites are so elusive that even a trained professional may not be able to see evidence of damage or infestation.
+Termites prefer the dark and are very stealthy, so they can go unnoticed for years feeding under your floorboards, behind walls, behind insulation, under your foundation, etc. Even if there are areas in the structure where the wood is exposed, you may not notice termite activity.
+In fact, termites are so elusive that even a trained professional may not be able to see evidence of damage or infestation.
 However, it is advised to hire a trained professional to determine if termite activity is present within the structure.

 Choosing a Termite Control Company

-In choosing a pest control company to treat your structure for termites, make sure the company is licensed by the Department of Agriculture or agency responsible for regulating termite control in the state where you reside.
+In choosing a termite control company to treat your structure for termites, make sure the termite control company is licensed by the Department of Agriculture or agency responsible for regulating termite control in the state where you reside.
 Membership in their state pest control association and/or pest management association is a good indication that the company is able to have access to current technical and training information needed to conduct the job safely and correctly.

 Methods for Treating Termites: Liquid and Baits